 Field trips are an extension of the classroom, and as such, students are under the jurisdiction of all school rules and regulations.
-All students on field trips have the responsibility of enhancing the image of Hodgeman County Middle/High School through their positive behavior and manner.
+All students on field trips have the responsibility of enhancing the image of Hodgeman County Elementary School through their positive behavior and manner.
 Any deviation from that norm may result in the student being restricted from school-sponsored field trips in the future, as well as other appropriate discipline measures.

-FIRE AND TORNADO DRILLS
+FIRE, TORNADO AND CRISIS DRILLS

-A fire drill is conducted at least once each month during the school year in accordance with Kansas School Code.
-Tornado drills are held periodically during the year to ensure that students know the proper procedure in case of a disaster that might occur in connections with weather conditions.
+There will be 4 fire, 2 tornado and 3 crisis drills conducted throughout the school year in accordance with Kansas School Code.
+These drills will be conducted to ensure that students know the proper procedure in case of a disaster that might occur.